Keystone Junior Hockey League: History

 The KJHL champion used to play the champion of the Northwest Junior Hockey League (NJHL) for the Baldy Northcott Trophy.
 Since the demise of the NJHL in 2004, the KJHL has been the only Junior 'B' league in the province; thus its champion has been awarded the provincial title.
 The provincial champion moves on to compete for the Western Canadian Junior 'B' championship, the Keystone Cup.

 In 2018, five southern teams of the KJHL announced they were leaving and forming their own league, the Capital Region Junior Hockey League (CRJHL).
 The five departing clubs Arborg Ice Dawgs, Lundar Falcons, North Winnipeg Satelites, Selkirk Fishermen and St. Malo Warriors cited travel costs as well as parents expressing concerns for bus travel in light of the 2018 Humboldt Broncos bus tragedy.
 The Fisher River Hawks also announced they would be taking a one-year leave of absence from the league.

-The league added another team after their 2019 AGM with the NCN Flames joining for the 2019-20 season.
+The league added another team after their 2019 AGM with the NCN Flames joining for the 2019–20 season.
 NCN Flames last competed in the Northwest Junior Hockey League in 2004 winning two league championships and one Baldy Northcott Trophy (2002).

-The league then added a sixth franchise in the PBCN Selects (Peter Ballantyne Cree Nation) at their 2022 AGM, and they will play their first season out of the historic Whitney Forum out of Flin Flon, Manitoba.
+The Peter Ballantyne Cree Nation PBCN Selects joined as an expansion franchise in 2022, and the Waywayseecappo Wild joined as an expansion franchise in 2023.
+The league announced at the beginning of the 2024–25 season that both teams were taking a one-year leave of absence due to "unfortunate and unforeseen circumstances", but that both teams would return in the 2025–26 season.